These 5 Healthy Habits Could Add At Least 10 Years To Your Life, New Study Suggest

 Although you may think you’ve heard it all before, the new study emphasizes that even a small change can go a long way and points out just how much this handful of realistic lifestyle goals can impact people’s longevity.

 According to government statistics, 50-year-old Americans have a life expectancy of another 30 to 33 years, CBS News reports.
-However, the study revealed that adhering to these simple lifestyle changes can add another 14 years to women’s life and increase the male life expectancy by 12 years.
+However, the study revealed that adhering to these simple lifestyle changes can add another 14 years to women’s lives and increase the male life expectancy by 12 years.

-“Our findings have significant public health implications, because they demonstrate the great potential of diet and lifestyle changes in improving life expectancy,” said senior researcher Dr. Frank Hu, chair of nutrition at the Harvard School of Public Health.
+“Our findings have significant public health implications because they demonstrate the great potential of diet and lifestyle changes in improving life expectancy,” said senior researcher Dr. Frank Hu, chair of nutrition at the Harvard School of Public Health.

-Americans have one of the shortest life expectancy among the world’s high-income countries, the authors state in their paper.
-In fact, in 2015 the United States ranked 31st for life expectancy at birth among all the countries in the world, notes CBS, citing the World Health Organization.
+Americans have one of the shortest life expectancies among the world’s high-income countries, the authors state in their paper.
+In fact, in 2015, the United States ranked 31st for life expectancy at birth among all the countries in the world, notes CBS, citing the World Health Organization.

 Five healthy habits to live by, from Harvard researchers https://t.co/bcKvWmllh7